present1117/PLTProject/README.txt

-public static boolean win_res(int[] position) public static boolean remove_res(int[] position) public static boolean move_res(int[] position, int[] position) (and there may be some private functions that defined by coder...)
+public static boolean win_res(int[] position) public static boolean remove_res(int[] position) public static boolean move_res(int[] position, int[] position)

+note: 1. if the function is not defined in input code, the function will always return ture.
+2. there may be some private functions that defined by coder